 More recently, on Feb.
 22, CARE President Park So-youn announced on Facebook that she intended to step down.

 The CARE controversy has been covered in numerous media outlets, both domestic and international.
 For a better understanding of homeless animal issues in general, I recommend anything by Nathan Winograd.
 His first book, “Redemption (2007),” is a good start for anyone who would like to see a world where every furbaby gets a fair chance.

-Readers with any questions or doubts about the Beagle Rescue Network’s antivivisection stance would benefit from the timeless classic “The Case for Animal Rights” (1983) by the late philosophy scholar Tom Regan.
+To better understand animal rights and the antivivisection stance, look for “The Case for Animal Rights” (1983) by the late philosophy scholar Tom Regan.
 It’s dense reading, but indispensable for anyone with a serious interest in justice for other animals.

 To read my 2018 article featuring interviews with AJ Garcia and Jeong Buyun, mentioned in this blog post, click here.

 Also, in this blog post I’ve used the word “vivisection,” even though it’s not an everyday word, in preference to euphemistic expressions that minimize the horrors of the practice.
 Some readers may question its accuracy for procedures that don’t involve cutting, but I’m using it in the wider sense advocated by Joan Dunayer in her 2004 book “Speciesism.”